doctest/doctest/doc/markdown/parameterized-tests.md

     4
     ```

+    The big limitation of this approach is that the macro cannot be used with other subcases at the same code block {} indentation level (will act weird) - it can only be used within a subcase.

     The ```static std::vector<std::string>``` is necessary because the ```SUBCASE()``` macro accepts ```const char*``` and doesn't copy the strings but keeps the pointers internally - that's why we need to construct persistent versions of the strings.
 This might be changed in the future (to accept a string class) for ease of use...

 Stay tuned for proper value-parameterization in doctest!